nf-core/methylseq/docs/usage.md

 Using the `--pbat` parameter will affect the trimming (see above) and also set the `--pbat` flag when aligning with Bismark.
 It tells Bismark to align complementary strands (the opposite of `--directional`).

 ### `--non_directional`
 By default, Bismark assumes that libraries are directional and does not align against complementary strands.
-If your library prep was not direcional, use `--non_directional` to align against all four possible strands.
+If your library prep was not directional, use `--non_directional` to align against all four possible strands.

 Note that the `--single_cell` and `--zymo` parameters both set the `--non_directional` workflow flag automatically.

 ### `--comprehensive`
 By default, the pipeline only produces data for cytosine methylation states in CpG context.
 Specifying `--comprehensive` makes the pipeline give results for all cytosine contexts.
-Note that for large genomes (eg. Human), these can be massive files.
+Note that for large genomes (e.g. Human), these can be massive files.
 This is only recommended for small genomes (especially those that don't exhibit strong CpG context methylation specificity).

 If specified, this flag instructs the Bismark methylation extractor to use the `--comprehensive` and `--merge_non_CpG` flags.
 This produces coverage files with information from about all strands and cytosine contexts merged into two files - one for CpG context and one for non-CpG context.